-The building of Palazzo del Quirinale (Quirinal Palace) was begun during the reign of Pope Gregory XIII (r.
+The building of the Palazzo del Quirinale was begun during the reign of Pope Gregory XIII (r.
 1572-85), who intended to use it as a summer residence.
-The Pope commissioned the architect Ottaviano Mascherino (1536-1606) to build the palace.
+Work began in 1574 under the architects Flaminio Ponzio and Ottaviano Mascherino.
+However, the palazzo wasn't completed until the reign of Pope Clement XII (r.
+1730-40).

 Entrance